Serpent's Walk: Background and publication history

 Barker's authorship of the book was publicly unknown until 2022.
 Prior to the revelation of Barker's authorship, some believed Serpent's Walk was written by the founder of the National Alliance and author of The Turner Diaries, William Luther Pierce.
 However, Pierce had used a different pseudonym in writing The Turner Diaries and Hunter (Andrew Macdonald), and the book was not listed in his authorized biography The Fame of a Dead Man's Deeds.
 Barker's Tékumel Foundation (which controls the IP rights for his works following his death) found out about his authorship of the book after his death in 2012, when an archivist found various items tying Barker to the work, including its manuscript, cover art, proof copies, and the publishing contract.
 They kept silent about this for roughly a decade.
+In 2017, scholar John Eric Starnes described it as "written by a science fiction writer who supported William Pierce's efforts".

-In 2018, scholar Amina Inloes mentioned the book in an article for The Muslim World without mentioning its name, referring to it as "a pseudonymous novel" that was nevertheless "clearly Barker's" in both the name of his pseudonym and various literary traits, such as its references to Muslim and South Asian culture, as well as theological and dialogue elements.
+In 2018, scholar Amina Inloes mentioned the book in an article about Barker for The Muslim World without mentioning its name, referring to it as "a pseudonymous novel" that was nevertheless "clearly Barker's" in both the name of his pseudonym and various literary traits, such as its references to Muslim and South Asian culture, as well as theological and dialogue elements.
 However as it explored what she called "potentially inflammatory political viewpoints" she said it was "best to preserve the facade of anonymity" and called discussing the book an "ethical dilemma".
 In March 2022, the Tékumel Foundation confirmed Barker's authorship of Serpent's Walk and association with the Journal of Historical Review.
 The Foundation repudiated Barker's views in the novel, from which it does not receive royalties, and apologized for not acknowledging its authorship earlier.